 Do you need to pay income tax?

 To calculate your taxable income, calculate your total earnings before any deductions or GST credits you may be entitled to.
-The Rideshare that facilitates your business may be able to provide you with a record of your total earnings.
-Then work out the expenses you’ve incurred and deduct these from your earnings.
+The rideshare that facilitates your business may be able to provide you with a record of your total earnings.
+Then, work out the expenses you’ve incurred and deduct these from your earnings.
 This is your taxable income.
 If you’re below $18,200 tax-free threshold for the year, you won’t pay any income taxes.

 How do you pay your income tax?

 It’s a good idea to consider bookkeeping software.
 This software often takes the sweat and hassle out of lodging your BAS and preparing your tax return.
-You can snap and store receipts electronically and easily log your business mileage.
+You can often snap and store receipts electronically and easily log your business mileage.
 With the right information and tools to manage your income and expenses, you can make sure you don’t pay a cent more tax than you need to, while maximising your tax return.